CristianUlmeanu/CristianUlmeanu/README.md

 - 🔭 I’m currently working on the future.
 - 🌱 I’m currently learning Computer Science at University of Bucharest and some personal desires.
 - 👯 I’m looking to collaborate on new projects.
-- 🤔 I’m looking for help with whatever you throw at me.
 - ⚡ Fun fact: The word used for coding errors, "bug" was inspired by, guess what, a real bug.
 - 📝 Checkout my [Resume](https://github.com/CristianUlmeanu/Curriculum-vitae/blob/master/CV_Cristian_Ulmeanu.pdf).